20 Foods That Fight the Winter Blues

 To improve your daily nutrition, there are some simple tweaks you can make to your routine to start.
 "Whether you are suffering from the winter blues or you have the blues during other times of the year, take a look at your diet," says Amanda A. Kostro Miller, RD, LDN, serves on the advisory board for Smart Healthy Living.
 "There are some dietary changes that you can make in order to give your brain chemistry a leg up to help you potentially feel better."

 Below, nutritionists weigh in on the 20 foods to reach for to ward off the winter blues and SAD.
+And when you're feeling better, why not add any of The 7 Healthiest Foods to Eat Right Now to your rotation!

 Eat Enough Carbs